premlamsal/premlamsal/README.md

 - 👋 Hi, I’m @premlamsal
 - 👀 I’m interested in developing Web Application
-- 🌱 I’m currently developing application using VueJs, Laravel, Tailwind CSS & Flutter
+- 🌱 I’m currently developing applications using VueJs, Laravel, Tailwind CSS & Flutter
 - 💞️ I’m looking to collaborate on VueJs Or Laravel Projects
+- 📫 How to reach me : Contact: premlamsal2@gmail.com
-- 📫 How to reach me : Contact : premlamsal2@gmail.com
+- 📫 How to reach me : Whatsapp : +977 9868616747

 <!---
 premlamsal/premlamsal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.